 Terms of Reference:

-The Informal Working Group on the introduction of ADS in traffic (the Group) shall:
+The Informal Working Group on the safe introduction of ADS in traffic (the Group) shall:

 report to WP.1 as its supervising body that is expected to direct and report on the Group’s activities to other UNECE bodies;

-prepare and provide a written assessment of any specific gaps in the 1949 and 1968 Conventions, as well as the 2018 Resolution on the deployment of highly and fully automated vehicles in road traffic (ECE/TRANS/WP.1/2018/4/Rev.3) and the 2021 Resolution on activities other than driving (ECE/TRANS/WP.1/2021/2/Rev.1), with a special emphasis on identifying issues that would hamper the ability of contracting parties to introduce vehicles equipped with ADS safely into traffic.
+prepare and provide a written assessment of any specific gaps in the 1949 and 1968 Conventions, as well as the 2018 Resolution on the deployment of highly and fully automated vehicles in road traffic (ECE/TRANS/WP.1/2018/4/Rev.3) and the 2021 Resolution on activities other than driving (ECE/TRANS/WP.1/2021/2/Rev.1), including identifying barriers to the safe and legal deployment of ADS in national and international traffic.
 The Group should review the final GE.3 (LIAV) report submitted at the 90th session of WP.1 (Informal document WP.1-90-13) as it begins its assessment;

-identify specific issues of concern and potential areas for work related to vehicle automation in traffic under the direct purview of WP.1 [beginning in July 2025].
+identify specific issues of concern and potential areas for work related to the safe use of ADS in traffic under the direct purview of WP.1 ;

-develop a consensus based workplan, outlining the issues it wishes to examine and address.
+develop a consensus-based workplan, outlining the issues it wishes to examine and address.
 This workplan may be periodically updated to reflect the group’s progress, its findings, and emerging issues that may present themselves;

 integrate views and inputs from Contracting Parties and stakeholders from various regions of the globe in its deliberations;

-contemplate views and inputs from countries that are not contracting parties to either the 1968 Vienna Convention or the 1949 Geneva Convention, from various regions of the globe in its deliberations.
+take into account views and inputs from countries that are not contracting parties to either the 1968 Vienna Convention or the 1949 Geneva Convention, from various regions of the globe in its deliberations.

+XXXXXXXXXXXXX

 Rules of functioning: